-On the diversity dimension we found no value in \emph{increasing} the entropy of the MLE model because minimizing the forward KL does not lead to an underestimation of the real data entropy.
+\paragraph{Selecting temperature sweep range.} We describe how we selected the range of temperatures in the temperate sweeps.
+We found that in practice, both the quality and the diversity axes induce bounds beyond which results are non-informative.
+On the diversity dimension, we found no value in \emph{increasing} the entropy of the MLE model because minimizing the forward KL does not lead to an underestimation of the real data entropy.
 Hence, we decreased the temperatures of the other models until a similar diversity to the MLE model was reached.

-On the quality dimension we decreased the temperatures to $\alpha=0$ but do not report the complete curves for the following reasons.
-First, in synthetic data (Figure \ref{fig:global_syn}) the $NLL_{test}$ explodes when diversity is decreased too much so we reduce the temperature of the MLE model until the performance against reported GAN results was clear.
-Second, in the real data in Figure \ref{fig:global_news} we stopped decreasing the temperature when models achieved a Reverse LM score equal to the perplexity achieved by a 1-gram (unigram) model.
-This means that the generated dataset is almost non-informative for the (Reverse) language model to learn on i.e. it is as informative as counting tokens.
+On the quality dimension, we decreased the temperatures to $\alpha=0$ but did not report the complete curves for the following reasons.
+First, with synthetic data (Figure \ref{fig:global_syn}) the $NLL_{test}$ explodes when diversity is decreased too much, so we reduce the temperature of the MLE model until the difference in performance compared to the GAN results was evident.
+Second, in the real data in Figure \ref{fig:global_news}, we stopped decreasing the temperature when the models achieved a Reverse LM score equal to the perplexity achieved by a 1-gram (unigram) model.
+This means that the generated dataset is almost non-informative for the (Reverse) language model to learn on i.e., it is as informative as counting tokens.
 This also coincides with severe mode collapse and a temperature of $<$0.5 for the MLE model.
-In Figure \ref{fig:bleu_sbleu_news}, we once more decreased the temperature until the performance of MLE with respect to the other models is unambiguous.
+In Figure \ref{fig:bleu_sbleu_news}, we once more decreased the temperature until the difference in performance of MLE with respect to the other models is unambiguous.